Visit Segesta: the hot springs and the temple – Detailed guide

 The water that feeds the pool comes from several underground veins.

-Some of the water comes from a pipe set in the rock and located in the recess of the main pool.
-This pipe is also used by the locals to fill bottles.
+Some of the water comes from a pipe set in the rock This pipe is positioned in a recess right next to the wall that borders the pool.
+Locals also use this pipe to fill bottles.

 Hot springs in the canyon